 Oregon’s wines have benefited from the state’s varied but accommodating climate and unique terroirs.
 Most of its wineries are small and family owned, many producing fewer than 5,000 cases annually.
 They can be found sprinkled along country roads, tucked into mountain foothills, situated high above vineyards with breathtaking views of the landscape and now in downtown storefronts on historic main streets.

-Oregon’s has more than 400 wine tasting rooms and are worth the pilgrimage.
+Oregon has more than 500 wine tasting rooms and are worth the pilgrimage.

 All of this made wine touring one of Oregon’s top draws.
-In 2013 (the most recent year for which statistics are available), wine-related tourism contributed an estimated $207.5 million in revenues to the Oregon economy.
+In 2016 (the most recent year for which statistics are available), wine-related tourism contributed almost $787 million to the state, up from $295 million in 2013, a 162% increase over three years.

 Oregon wines are available online, at restaurants and from fine wine stores throughout the U.S. and around the world, but there are many small-batch offerings only available at the wineries’ tasting rooms.